Take Time to Check In with Yourself

 Are you drinking enough clean water?
 Are you breathing long, full breaths?
 If sitting for long periods, are you getting up to stretch, and walk?
 Do you have the option to stand at your desk?
 Get a standing apparatus at your desk?
 Are you alternating between standing & sitting?

 If you’re on your feet for long periods, do you rest them?
 Massaging your own feet & calves with oil or lotion can help a great deal.
-Elevating your feet above your heart, or the Yoga “legs up the wall” posture for 5-10 minutes is known to be restorative to body & mind.
+Elevating your feet above your heart, or the Yoga “legs up the wall” posture for 5-10 minutes is proven to be restorative to body & mind.
 To get in legs up the wall position: scoot close to the wall, facing the wall, lie on your back, rocking side to side until your bum contacts the wall, then straighten legs— up the wall.
 You will be in an L shape.
 Here’s a little expanded follow along tutorial:

 https://youtu.be/BVdXfD49rnA